awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 ### Listeners<a name="environments-cfg-alb-console-listeners"></a>

 Use this list to specify listeners for your load balancer\.
 Each listener routes incoming client traffic on a specified port using a specified protocol to one or more processes on your instances\.
-Initially, the list shows the default listener, which routes incoming HTTP traffic on port 80 to a process named **default**, which listens to HTTP port 80\.
+Initially, the list shows the default listener, which routes incoming HTTP traffic on port 80 to a process named **default**\.

 ![\[Application Load Balancer configuration - listener list\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-listeners.png)